metriful/sensor/README.md

 4. In the dialog, give your device a unique name (this is the **device_name**) and input your WiFi network name (SSID) and password.

-5. Choose your board type from the list (ESP, Pico, etc.), then copy the encryption key for later use (it can also be found in a local yaml file).
+5. Choose your board type from the list (ESP, Pico, etc.), then copy the encryption key for later use (it can also be found in the generated yaml file).

 6. Plug the microcontroller board into your computer via USB, then click "install" and choose:
 	* **Manual download** for Raspberry Pi Pico W; install is complete when the drive disappears.
-	* **Plug into the computer running ESPHome Dashboard** for all other boards.
+	* **Plug into the computer running ESPHome** for all other boards.
 The install is complete when coloured logs about WiFi signal appear in the window: then click "stop" to close the window.

 7. In the Arduino/Metriful_Sensor folder, a new file called <device_name>.yaml should have appeared.
 As its first three lines, it has:
 ```